 Mickelsen, David.
 “Types of Spatial Structure in Narrative.”
 Smitten and Daghistany 63-78.

 Nelson, Cary, and Lawrence Grossberg, eds.
 Marxism and the Interpretation of Culture.
-Urbana: U of Illinois P, 1988.
+Urbana: University of Illinois Press, 1988.

 Nichols, Bill, ed.
 Movies and Methods: An Anthology.
-Los Angeles: U of California P, 1976.
+Los Angeles: University of California Press, 1976.

 Pasolini, Pier Paolo.
 “The Cinema of Poetry.”
 Trans.
 Marianne de Vettimo and Jacques Bontemps.
 Nichols 542-58.

 Ryan, Michael, and Douglas Kellner.
 Camera Politica: The Politics and Ideology of Contemporary Hollywood Film.
-Bloomington: Indiana UP, 1988.
+Bloomington: Indiana University Press, 1988.

 Sklar, Robert.
 Film: An International History of the Medium.
 New York: Abrams, 1993.

 Smitten, Jeffrey R., and Ann Daghistany, eds.
 Spatial Form in Narrative.
-Ithaca: Cornell UP, 1981.
+Ithaca: Cornell University Press, 1981.